codophilic/LearnMaven/Practical.md

 5. Advanced Reporting: TestNG provides detailed HTML reports with graphs and charts that make it easy to analyze test results.
 JUnit only provides basic reports.

+## Running Test Configuration using Surefire plugin

+1. **Skipping Test** : In Maven Surefire plugin, "skipping tests" means that the plugin will not execute the tests that have been specified in the POM (Project Object Model) file.

+- This can happen for several reasons:

+-  The developer explicitly specifies the option to skip tests using the command line option `-DskipTests` or `-Dmaven.test.skip=true`.
+In this case, Maven will skip all the tests.

+- The POM file contains a `<skipTests>` element set to true.
+This will skip all tests for the project.

+- The POM file contains a `<test>` element that points to a specific test file or directory, and that test is excluded from the execution by specifying the `-Dtest` command line option.

+- When the tests are skipped, Maven Surefire plugin will not compile or execute any test classes, including custom tests.
+Therefore, if you have a custom test that you want to exclude from the skip process, you will need to modify the configuration of the Surefire plugin to exclude the test from being skipped.
+So suppose the test java files are complied and you just wanted to test those compile class, here we can skip again compilation of those test java files

+- If you define the `<skipTests>` configuration inside the `<configuration>` element of an `<execution>`, it will only apply to that specific execution, not to all executions of the `maven-surefire-plugin`.

+2. **Including/Excluding Test** : In Maven, you can use the maven-surefire-plugin to include or exclude specific tests from your test suite based on certain criteria.

+- You might want to include or exclude tests in the following situations:

+1. When you have a large number of tests, and you want to run only a subset of them.

+2. When you want to exclude tests that are known to be unstable or have known issues.

+3. When you want to run tests for specific parts of your application.

+- To include or exclude tests, you can use the `<includes>` and `<excludes>` parameters of the `maven-surefire-plugin` configuration.

+3. **Single Test** : In the maven-surefire-plugin, a single test refers to a single method within a test class that is executed as part of a test suite.

+- By default, when you run Maven tests with the maven-surefire-plugin, it will execute all test methods in all test classes that match the default naming patterns, such as `**/*Test.java`.
+However, you can also specify a single test to execute using the test parameter with the fully-qualified name of the test method to execute.
+Command : `mvn test '-Dtest=/path/to/ClassName#MethodofClass'`.
+The MethodOfClass can be pattern regex also.

+- Lets say if you want to run specific method of same class , we can use command `mvn test -Dtest=ClassName#Method1+Method2`.

+- Example `mvn test -Dtest=AddTest#CaseAddition1`  This will execute only the CaseAddition1 method in the AddTest class and skip all other tests in the test suite.

+- Using the test parameter to execute a single test is useful when you want to quickly run a specific test to check a particular behavior or to debug a failing test.
+It is also helpful when you have a large number of tests and you only want to run a specific test without waiting for the entire test suite to complete.

+- In Eclipse, Right Click -> Run As -> Run Configuration -> Junit -> ClassName -> browse your method -> Run.